Charles-Caïus Renoux: Early success and patronage of du Sommerard

 Art historian Pierre Bénard, describing Renoux's Vue du Souterrain de l'Église du Refuge from Vues de Provins, says the image epitomizes the "pleasure of ruins": "Two contemporary figures visit the storied ruin invaded by a great light.
 And what miracle is it this I see, through the opening from which all these sunbeams fall, the blue sky?
 In the background, a cheerful half-light swarms behind an archway.
 Lianas hang gracefully and come together on a blooming scree.
 This is the…pleasure of ruins where nothing comes to sadden the 'harmony of chaos' praised by Du Sommerard."

 That same year, Renoux debuted at the Paris Salon of 1822 with four paintings that garnered him a Medal of the Second Class.
 These included the two paintings cited by Maury, Vue prise dans l'église de Louviers and Ruines des casemates du château Gaillard, the latter described in the catalogue: "As a result of the persecutions he was experiencing, Nicolas Poussin, forced to leave his country, comes to take a last look at his birthplace."

-Two years later, at the Paris Salon of 1824, Renoux exhibited nine painting, all of which were purchased before the exhibit closed.
+Two years later, at the Paris Salon of 1824, Renoux exhibited nine paintings, all of which were purchased before the exhibit closed.
 L'interieur de l’Église Saint-Etienne-du-Mont à Paris was acquired by the state and installed at the Luxembourg Palace.
 (It is now in the collection of the Musée Crozatier in Le Puy-en-Velay.)
-Seven painting were bought by du Sommerard.
+Seven paintings were bought by du Sommerard.
 One of these was La Confession; figures italiennes, depicting one of the seven sacraments of the Catholic Church.
 By 1827, Renoux had produced paintings depicting each of the seven sacraments; du Sommerard purchased the entire series.

 In the Salon of 1827, Renoux displayed L’Antiquaire (The Antiquarian), depicting an elderly collector conferring with a Jewish antiques dealer and surrounded by prized artifacts from his collection.
 The painting had been begun by another of du Sommerard's protégés, Xavier Leprince, who died before finishing it.
 To complete the work, du Sommerard commissioned Renoux, who did so "with rare talent."
 A contemporary reviewer noted that "at the time of Xavier Leprince's death, the two figures alone were made, and the rest was hardly sketched out.
 It is M. Renoux who was commissioned to complete this interior," consisting of furniture, armor, and numerous objets d'art from the Middle Ages; "finally everything comes together to make this painting a precious piece."
 The contemporary critic Auguste Jal declared the painting "a perfect work."
 L’Antiquaire has been cited by modern scholars researching the history of antiquarianism and the invention of the modern museum.